 PEBC believes

-• Each and every child deserves a great educator.
-We work in Colorado and across the nation to prepare outstanding new teachers, help practicing educators become exceptional, and shape policies that foster vibrant growth and lasting student success.
+- Each and every child deserves a great educator.
+We work in Colorado and across the nation to prepare outstanding new teachers, support practicing educators to become exceptional, and shape policies that foster vibrant growth and lasting student success.

 Numerous states have passed legislation that attempts to censor teachers’ ability to incorporate multiple perspectives in their curricula, particularly in regards to race.
 This legislation also attempts to limit student learning about the complexities of our nation’s past and present.
 Some of these attempts have been successful.